ioanev/ompss-2-tutorial/README.md

 #### Allocation & Deallocation

-OmpSs@Cluster is an extension of the OmpSs programming model to handle disjoint address spaces.
+OmpSs-2@Cluster is an extension of the OmpSs-2 programming model to handle disjoint address spaces.
 As such, the memory model introduces the notion of two distinct memory types in which distributed computations can take place, _local_, and _distributed_ memory.

 Local memory is cluster-capable memory, as it can participate in distributed computations, and is allocated on a single node.
 This type of memory can be directly dereferenced within the context of the task that allocated it.
 Users can allocate and deallocate local memory through the `nanos6_lmalloc` and `nanos6_lfree` API calls, respectively.
 As seen below, we introduce the corresponding wrappers for these functions, `lmalloc` and `lfree`, mainly for programming convencience.